 I opted to use fresh blueberries this time, but strawberries, apricots, raspberries, or blackberries work well in this recipe too.
 Frozen berries are fine too if you prefer.

-I added some lemon zest to this recipe.
+I added some lemon zest to this blueberry jam recipe.
 You can omit the zest if necessary, but if you have a fresh lemon I recommend including the zest because it adds a bright, fresh flavor to the jam.
 Lemon zest complements practically all berries and fruits so I always include it in jam recipes.

-How to make it
+How to make blueberry freezer jam without pectin

 Start by adding the berries, date paste, and lemon zest to a pot on the stove.
 Then cook, uncovered, on medium heat until the jam thickens.
 It will thicken even more once it cools.